schors/gost-russian-ca/README.md

 There are CA and intermediate certificates used in the official document circulation in Russia.
 This set of certificates can be used with classic OpenSSL and LibreSSL libraries.

+Certificates files are created using the https://github.com/schors/gost-ca-parse parser.

 In fact, this is the task of the [Minsvyaz](http://minsvyaz.ru).
 It must do this, but it can't.
 I don't know why.
 I don't have to do this.
 But I can.